MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/windows-commands.md

 ## Command shell file and directory name automatic completion

 You can configure the Command shell to automatically complete file and directory names on a computer or user session when a specified control character is pressed.
 By default this control character is configured to be the **tab** key for both file and directory names, although they can be different.
-To change this control character, run `regedit.exe` and navigate to either of the registry keys and entries below, depending on whether you wish to change the value for the current user only, or for all users of the computer.
+To change this control character, run `regedit.exe` and navigate to either of the following registry keys and entries, depending on whether you wish to change the value for the current user only, or for all users of the computer.

 > [!CAUTION]
 > Incorrectly editing the registry may severely damage your system.
 Before making the following changes to the registry, you should back up any valued data on the computer.